-Should you get a COVID-19 test — which shows whether you currently have an infection — if you’re about to visit family for Thanksgiving or take an end-of-the-year vacation?
+Should you get a COVID-19 test — which shows whether you currently have an infection — if you’re about to visit family for Christmas or take an end-of-the-year vacation?

 Antibody tests — which can show if you had a past coronavirus infection — may be more readily accessible, but doctors don't know yet how protected someone might be from getting COVID-19 again if they have antibodies to the new coronavirus, the Centers for Disease Control and Prevention noted.